 Despite an explosion of spending that saw the team bring in Alfonso Soriano, Mark DeRosa, Ted Lilly, Jason Marquis, and Cliff Floyd, among others, the team was well under .500 before they started to heat up with a sweep of the White Sox on the South Side from June 22-24.

-That’s when, with two runners on base, Aramis Ramirez belted one of the most iconic homers in recent Cubs memory:
+That’s when, with a man on first, Aramis Ramirez belted one of the most iconic homers in recent Cubs memory:

 The homer brought the Cubs to .500 for the first time since early May, and they would go on to win 85 games, which was enough to claim the NL Central that year.
 Different times in so many ways.